nwedigital/hi5-code-challenge/README.md

 ### Movie Battle

 Build a Movie poster gallery, each poster should link to its trailer.
 The Gallery should be responsive going from a single column in mobile to four columns in desktop.
-You should be able to be sort the posters by release day, and alphabetic order, as well as only show posters for either Star Wars or Marvel.
+You should be able to sort the posters by release day, and alphabetic order, as well as only show posters for either Star Wars or Marvel.

 **All copyrights belong to their respective owners.**
 ![Desktop Gallery](comp/hi5-cc-gallery-desktop.png)

 ### Tasks

--  Use json data inside of `data/` `||` [api.myjson.com/bins/iapkn](https://api.myjson.com/bins/iapkn) to build the gallery. (for the trailers we've provide youtube IDs)
+- Use the json data inside of `data/` `||` [api.myjson.com/bins/iapkn](https://api.myjson.com/bins/iapkn) to build the gallery. (for the trailers we've provide youtube IDs)
 - Use any framework/s you're comfortable to build the gallery app.
 - Use the comps provided loosely, mostly there to indicate how it should respond in different view ports.
 Feel free to add your own style to it.
 - If using a build tool please make sure to include your `package.json || yarn.lock` file and any config file `webpack.config.js || gulp.json` ect.